Document Actions

 The best way to help us improve MPTK is to contribute.
 If you wish to get involved in the MPTK project, there are several ways to contribute

-• You can help improve the documentation through this collaborative website, as explained in the FAQ contributing to the MPTK website.
+- You can help improve the documentation through this collaborative website, as explained in the FAQ contributing to MPTK.

-• In the Developer Documentation area you will learn how to implement new MPTK functionalities.
+- In the Developer Documentation area you will learn how to implement new MPTK functionalities.
 It includes links to the latest source development and relevant packages, some platform specific information and information you need to develop new functionalities for MPTK.
-If you want to be informed of the latest development news, please consider to suscribe to the mptk-devel list

 If you are confused by this page, or if you want to communicate privately with the development team of MPTK at IRISA please write to matching.pursuit@irisa.fr.
 Request for help sent to this address won't be answered.
 Please use the dedicated mailing list and forum instead.